mattdean1/savings-automator/README.md

 # Starling Savings Automator

-An automated savings app which allows you to automatically allocate funds to your savings account based on customisable rules, and track your progress towards savings goals.
+Automatically allocate funds to your savings account based on customisable rules, and track your progress towards savings goals.

-## Created at the first ever [Starling Bank open-banking hackathon](https://www.starlingbank.com/blog/starling-hackathon-the-roundup/)
+Built as part of a hackathon for Starling Bank's beta release of the first Open Banking API.

+Later released as a core feature for Starling and many other challenger bank apps.

 ### Setting up some savings rules